BaoYiS/CiteCoin/README.md

-# NFTHerd
+# CiteCoin
-"NFTHerd" is a blockchain game that can give rewards and currency based on current $DAI held in 88mph
+A coin to compensate researchers based on the number of citations on their research.